 Applications close 10 February at 23:59 pm

-The Fisheries Research and Development Corporation (FRDC) have supported a network of eight Research Advisory Committees (RACs, and prior to that FRABs) representing the jurisdictions of each State, the Commonwealth, and the Northern Territory.
-The RAC’s have had a key function in providing advice to the FRDC on priorities and investment needs in its jurisdiction relevant to public good and for sectors not covered under Industry Partnership Agreements.
+A network of eight Research Advisory Committees (RACs) representing the jurisdictions of each State, the Commonwealth, and the Northern Territory supported the delivery of the 2015-2020 RD&E Plan by providing advice to the FRDC on priorities and investment needs relevant to public good and for sectors not covered under Industry Partnership Agreements.
+Industry Partnership Agreements.

 FRDC sees the RACs as being integral to linking priorities and subsequent proposed activities to end users and beneficiaries ‐ i.e., ensuring investment delivers impact.